QuestingQueerly/nonmonogamy-project/Process/Journal.md

 &nbsp;
 &nbsp;
+# Building Blocks

 ## Spacing Out

 *October 25, 2025*

-I took some time this week to take stock of the variety of (different kinds of spaces in *GoL*)[Process/Game Breakdowns/GoL_SpacesSpacesSpaces.pdf], in part to help me identify all the spaces that have something to do with intimacies (in this case, spousal and family relationships).
+I took some time this week to take stock of the variety of (different kinds of spaces in *GoL*), in part to help me identify all the spaces that have something to do with intimacies (in this case, spousal and family relationships).

  Note: When I use the term "initmacies," I'm taking cues from Nathan Rambukkana's research on non-monogamies and using Lauren Berlant's definition that is inclusive of sex, romance, friendship, kinship, and other forms of connection that "*impact* on people and on which they depend for living" (1997, p.
 284, as cited in Rambukkana, 2015, p.
 27).